-Specifies the time in seconds before a user session expires.
-The value must match the session timeout that is configured on the server, by default, 30 minutes, or 1800 seconds.
+REACT_APP_SESSION_INACTIVITY_TIMEOUT environment variable to configure the time in seconds before a user session expires.
+You can set the environment variable in the .env or .env.development files in the root of your application.
+The value must match the session timeout that is configured on the server, by default, 30 minutes or 1800 seconds.